Can MediSave Be Used For Root Canal Treatment?

 Patients can use their Medisave savings to offset surgical and dental procedures, subject to Medisave withdrawal limits set by the Ministry of Health.
 It’s important to check with your dental clinic to confirm whether your treatment is eligible and how much can be claimed.

-Under Singapore’s MediSave scheme, certain dental procedures, including some surgical root canal treatments, may be partially claimable.
 Read along to deepen your understanding about what’s covered, what isn’t, and how to navigate the MediSave dental claim process confidently.

-What is root canal treatment?
+What is root canal procedure?

 Root canal therapy is a non-surgical dental treatment designed to remove infected or damaged pulp tissue from within a tooth.
 This helps eliminate bacteria from the canal system, relieve pain, and preserve the natural tooth structure.
-Following post-treatment instructions and taking care of your oral hygiene are vital contributors to the success of root canal treatment.
+Following post-treatment instructions and taking care of your oral hygiene are vital contributors to the success of root canal procedure.

 medisave+for+root+canal+treatment